JoelNiklaus/SwissCourtRulingCorpus/README.md

 ### The following two queries are integrated within the judgment_pattern_extractor module.
 Check out the modules readme to execute them automatically

-Amount of total judgments for a specific court (decisions with 2 or more judgments counted once):
+Amount of total judgment outcomes for a specific court (decisions with 2 or more judgments counted once):
 ```bash
 SELECT count(DISTINCT d.decision_id) FROM decision d
     LEFT JOIN chamber c ON c.chamber_id = d.chamber_id